 Sunflurry (Formerly The Two's) are Ruby Rendrag and Suki Kuehn.
-They live by the creed that music must first be interesting- in variety, content, arrangement and dynamics.
-So whether playing their originals or select covers, They have forged an accessible, refreshing and sometimes unexpected musical experience.
-Connecting with many genres of music, the duo has performed at multiple venues and festivals, and opened for such acts as Heart, Tim Reynolds, Zucchero, Walter “Wolfman” Washington and Bonerama, among others.
+Whether playing their originals or select covers, they have forged an accessible, refreshing and sometimes unexpected musical experience.
+Connecting with many genres of music, the duo has performed at multiple venues and festivals, and shared bills with such acts as Heart, Tim Reynolds, Zucchero, Walter “Wolfman” Washington and Bonerama, among others.

 Cellist Suki Kuehn was made in Japan (a Navy brat).
 Growing up he was exposed by his parents to every kind of classical and theatrical music.
 Although he became a nuclear engineer, Suki has studied cello “on the side” from the fifth grade on.
 He has lived throughout the US, finally settling in New Orleans after a stint driving subs for the Navy.
 He plays an old French cello that for who-knows-how-long lived in a barn south of Paris.
 Using a few tasteful effects, Suki weaves in texture and force, hinting at rock, folk, jazz, and classical styles.